LeungWuhan/Note/Fightclub.md

 **I say never be complete.
 I say stop being perfect.
 I say let let's evolve.
 Chips fall where they may.**

 **No fear.
 No distractions.
 The ability to let that which does not matter truly slide.**

+## Fightclub
+1. First rule of Fightclub: DO not talk about Fightclub